GregoryMcGregerson/GBE-Plus-Templates/README.md

 #### How to use these templates

 Download the zip file by pressing the big green button and extract it into your GBE-Plus folder.
 Edit graphics in the game folder of your choice, load the manifest in the program and play!

+If updating to a newer manifest file extract the zip into a NEW folder then copy and paste the text file and overwrite the old one.
+Be sure to backup your orignial folder before extracting just in case!